LEVEL: A LEVEL

 Many of our students progress onto university courses studying language, linguistics, communication or creative writing, however this course will prepare you for a wide range of courses due to the strong communication skills that are gained.
 Our former students have progressed onto a variety of different careers including Journalism, Writing, Teaching and Law.

 “If you are interested in how we use language, how this has changed over time and the different opinions that come with this, English Language is the course for you.”

 English Language A Level Student

-Standard College entry requirements: 5 GCSEs at grade C/4 or above including Maths and English Language.
+Standard College entry requirements: 5 GCSEs at grade 4 or above including Maths and English Language or Literature.

 Not very similar at all.
 There is a lot of reading and more in depth textual analysis and discussion in both years of study.
 There is a lot of language terminology.
 We look at language change from 1600 – present and child language development in great detail in the second year.

 What other activities do you do?